You've typed yourself twice. Once by the stars. Once by your fears.

 This isn’t mystical causation.
 It’s pattern recognition.
 Hard times activate your defensive patterns.
 Good times give you room to grow.
 Both systems describe the same dynamics.

-For self-understanding: Look at your Enneagram type’s planetary ruler and notice if that planet is prominent in your birth chart.
+For self-understanding: Look at your Enneagram type’s planetary ruler and check if that planet is prominent in your birth chart.
 Strong resonance suggests the pattern runs deep.

 For timing decisions: Check your transits before major moves.
 If Saturn is squaring your chart, your Type 6 tendencies will be amplified regardless of your core type.
 Build in extra support.